Instrumental Access 2019:

 This situation also means that, even when water-quality problems are identified, nobody is sure how best to respond.
 There are no baseline data to inform rational decision-making.

-Thabile Ndlovu, PhD, senior lecturer in the Chemistry Department at the University of Eswatini, is working to change that.
+Thabile Ndlovu, PhD, senior lecturer and head of the Chemistry Department at the University of Eswatini, is working to change that.